 Begin by setting up an account.
 This enables you to communicate with the project’s Community Manager and to keep track of your submissions.
 Once you’ve set up an account, browse the event modules on the site.
 Read about the events, then pick an event (or multiple events) to research.

-Once you’ve finished your research, use the site to submit information that you find.
+If you wish to submit new research, contact your local libraries or use the Find Newspaper Archives directory to see what newspapers you have access to from the 1930s and 1940s.
+Research one or more newspapers on one or more events.
+Once you’ve finished your research, use the site to submit information that is not already in the History Unfolded database.
 Log in to your account and follow the instructions on the submission form.
 You can only enter information for one article at a time.
 Once you have submitted an article, you can fill out the form again for any more data you’ve found.

 How do I begin my research?